 This is the first phase of the domain name life cycle.
 A domain name is available to the public for registration for a period not to exceed a maximum term of 10 years.
 A user can only register a domain name for a period of 10 years.
 However, after 10 years he can again extend the registration for another 10 years, of course, if he is interested.
 Cost of domain registration varies from registrar to registrar.

 Once the domain name is registered it comes in active state and can be renewed for a period not to exceed a maximum of 10 years.

 If the domain is not renewed on or before its expiry date, the domain name is expired.
 All services related to domain name ceases.
-Expired state generally ranges from 0-45 days.
-However if the domain is not renewed by the owner during this phase, the domain goes into redemption period phase.
+The expired state generally ranges from 0-45 days.
+However, if the domain is not renewed by the owner during this phase, the domain goes into the redemption period phase.

-Redemption period generally lasts for 30 days during which the domain can still be renewed by the original owner for redemption fee+normal registration fees.
-Redemption fee varies from registrar to registrar is generally quite high.
+The redemption period generally lasts for 30 days during which the domain can still be renewed by the original owner for redemption fee+normal registration fees.
+The redemption fee varies from registrar to registrar is generally quite high.